safarzadeh-reza/Spatial_Data_Mining_Winter2025/source/index.rst

 .. admonition:: Teaching Details
     :class: hint

-    - All regular course lectures happen in the classroom.
     - Our labs combine in-person and online experiences.
 You'll find detailed tutorials, resources, and assignments available online, but we'll also hold in-person lab sessions for hands-on guidance and interactive discussions.
     - Need help outside class?
 You can always post your questions or join discussions on the course's D2L platform.